Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question gets at what questions might be lingering, but with a proactive lens—that you are willing to listen to the feedback and provide more information about your experience to resolve any gaps.

-## How does this position help your department achieve its goals?
+## How Does This Position Help Your Department Achieve Its Goals?

 ### Who to Ask:
 Manager